jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

-As shown in the above figure, the IEEE802.15.4 Radio HAL is a central component that provides any upper layer a technology-dependent and unified access to the hardware-specific device driver, by implementing the Radio HAL API.
+As shown in the above figure, the IEEE802.15.4 Radio HAL is a central component that provides any upper layer a technology-dependent and unified access to the device driver, by implementing the Radio HAL API.

-Contrary to the preceding approach based on `netdev` , the Radio HAL only requires an upper layer to take over the Bottom-Half processing which means, offloading the ISR to thread context, if the device cannot resolve events during ISR (e.g SPI devices).
+The HAL uses an Event Notification mechanism to inform the upper layer about radio events (`TX_DONE`, `RX_DONE`, `CCA_DONE`, etc).
+This mechanism can either run in interrupt context or thread context, if the device is not able to resolve events during ISR (e.g SPI devices).
+For the latter, the radio HAL requires an upper layer to take over the Bottom-Half processing which means, offloading the ISR to thread context.

-This allows for different event processing mechanisms such as `msg`, `thread flags`, `event threads`, etc. The Bottom-Half processor should use the Radio HAL API to process the IRQ.

 ## 4.1 Upper Layer
 Upper layers are users that requires direct access to the primitive operations